Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Theory

-Here we consider deep restricted SSMs and discuss how depth mitigates their expressivity limits. \begin{proposition} Restricted $k$-layer SSMs are solvable with at most $2k$ derived length.
-Abelian $k$-layer SSMs are solvable with at most $k$ derived length. \end{proposition} Proof is provided in \cref{app:stackderivedlength_proof}.
+Here we consider deep restricted SSMs and discuss how depth mitigates their expressivity limits. \paragraph{Exact representation} We begin by clarifying an algebraic class of deep restricted SSMs. \begin{proposition} Restricted $k$-layer SSMs are solvable with at most $2k$ derived length.
+Abelian $k$-layer SSMs are solvable with at most $k$ derived length. \end{proposition} Proof is provided in App.~\ref{app:stackderivedlength_proof}.
+Thus, finite-depth restricted SSMs are limited to be solvable.

-\cref{lem:stackderivedlength} points out that any finite-depth restricted SSM is limited to be solvable.
-Indeed, \citet{merrill2024illusion} and \citet{muca2024theoretical} reported that scalable sequence models need \emph{infinite} depths to be fully expressive. \begin{theorem} Consider $\mbf{S}_\fr{g}$ such that the derived length of $\fr{g}$ is $k$.
-Then, there exists an abelian $k$-layer SSM plus smooth output map that simulates $\mbf{S}_\fr{g}$. \end{theorem} Proof is provided in \cref{app:sub_proofKstacks}.
+We now arrive at our core theorem, connecting the depth of SSM to Lie algebra extension. \begin{theorem} Let $0 \to \fr{a} \to \fr{g} \to \fr{h} \to 0$ be a Lie algebra extension.
+Then, there exists a 2-layer deep SSM with smooth output map that simulates $\mbf{S}_\fr{g}$. \end{theorem} Proof is provided in App.~\ref{app:sub_proof_depth_extension}.
+An immediate corollary for the order-symmetric structure follows. \begin{corollary} Consider $\mbf{S}_\fr{g}$ such that the derived length of $\fr{g}$ is $k$.
+Then, there exists an abelian $k$-layer SSM plus smooth output map that simulates $\mbf{S}_\fr{g}$. \end{corollary} Proof is provided in App.~\ref{app:sub_proofKstacks}.
+Cor.~\ref{col:Kstacks} shows that deep abelian SSMs are quite powerful as the deep structure permits abelian layers to generate order-sensitive solvable flows.

-\cref{thm:Kstacks} shows that deep abelian SSMs are quite powerful as the deep structure permits abelian SSMs to generate order-sensitive solvable flows.\footnote{ Our proof technique analogously applies to general finite-dimensional Lie algebra extension, check \cref{rem:non_abelian_extension_generalization}.} Altogether, \cref{thm:Kstacks} provides intuition for how the depth of a system characterizes its algebraic class. \begin{remark}[Practical implication of \cref{thm:Kstacks}] We again use MDP to construct a tangible intuition.
-As noted in \cref{tab:words}, different orders of action execution generally lead to different action-dependent transition matrices.
-Except in simple cases (e.g. cyclic gridworld), modeling order-sensitive dynamics is critical to whether a sequence model can represent an MDP or serve as a learned \emph{world model} in model-based reinforcement learning \cite{chen2022transdreamer}.

-Intuitively, \cref{thm:Kstacks} provides a concrete answer to how many layers are required to represent a \emph{composition} of actions with the correct transition structure.
-In theory, each layer tracks a collection of \emph{commuting} components of dynamics, whose composition reconstructs non-commuting transitions.
-This mirrors the construction of Lie algebra extensions and tower of abelian extensions.
+We again use MDPs to build tangible intuition.
+As noted in Table~\ref{tab:words}, different orders of action execution generally induce different action-dependent transition matrices.
+Except in simple cases (e.g. cyclic gridworld), modeling order-sensitive dynamics is critical for a sequence model to represent an MDP or serve as a learned \emph{world model} in model-based reinforcement learning \cite{chen2022transdreamer}.
+Thm.~\ref{thm:depth_extension} and Cor.~\ref{col:Kstacks} characterize how many layers are needed to represent \emph{compositions} of actions with the correct transition structure.
+In this view, each layer tracks a collection of \emph{commuting} components of dynamics, whose composition reconstructs non-commuting transitions. \paragraph{Approximation} We now turn our attention to approximation.
+Cor.~\ref{col:Kstacks} naturally maps to the well-known control theory literature.
+Given an input path on a short interval $[0,T]$, we define the local \emph{generator mass} of $\mbf{S}$: